Banana Eclair Cake

 Sometimes my readers have some incredible recipe ideas.
 I love when you share those with me, whether it be via email, comments, or messages on social media.

-It’s not secret I love Eclair Cakes.
+It’s no secret that I love Eclair Cakes.
 I’ve made traditional, pistachio, strawberry, and peanut butter.
 I had a reader inform me that she made my peanut butter eclair cake and added bananas.
 My mind went WHAT?!?!
 I love that idea.

 And that’s where today’s version originally started out.
 But then I realized, we were out of peanut butter.
 And graham crackers.
 And I was craving something sweet.